ilic5000/pabkvizgenerator/README.md

 Answer: Б Ресава
 ```

+## Optimization ideas
+* In Slagalica if not all 10 questions are found, maybe rollback to the start of the game and then process it again but this time with lower fps
+*

+## Future Roadmap

+* Handle 480p Slagalica 2014-2018 period
+* Do something with the data?
+*

+## Known problems
+* If there are both Latin and Cyrillic text in the questions/answers, sometimes tesseract can return really bad results (EasyOCR is, it seems, better at this)
+* In some episodes of Slagalica answer is not shown to the audience, instead it immeadiately cuts to the intro of the next game (e.g. `14.11.2018.` episode)
+* On really rare occasions in Slagalica, question text can be seen above the question rectangle box (e.g. `18.06.2020.` episode)

 ## How to run scripts locally
-If you want to run this project locally, you will to install couple of dependencies first and obtain video files of the TV game shows for processing.

-#### Additional helper scripts
-Explain the scripts

-dodaj linkove za sve slagalice po rezolucijama

-colin mecree... ne radi za eng trenutno dobro kada mesa slova batch2 ima primer

-### Where to find TV show episodes?
-#### Slagalica
-Here are packages linked for all slagalica

-#### Potera

-#### Potjera

 ### Script Requirements

-To be able to run the scripts, first you are going to need some dependencies installed that are not coming pre-installed with python installer by default.
+To be able to run the scripts, first you are going to need some dependencies installed that are not coming pre-installed with python by default.

 #### Pot(j)era requirements

 * Python 3.x
 * OpenCV - cv2
 * EasyOCR
-    * EasyOCR models
 * ffmpeg
 * Potera or Potjera full episodes video files